Ape-xCV/Nika-Read-Only/README.md

 * [x] Press F6 to dump **r5apex**, F7 to update **offsets**
 * [x] Press F9 twice to terminate cheat

+### 0. Disclaimer

+- If you skip any detail, enjoy your ban.

 ### 1a.
 Standard dual GPU: iGPU (for Linux) + dGPU (for Windows)

 - Note for Fedora 43 KDE set up: